TomerFi/alexa_skill_ask_my_pc/README.md

 SSL Certificate tab, is where we set up our certificate:
 - *Certificate for DEFAULT Endpoint*: I will upload a self-signed certificate in X.509 format.
 Again, because we are not going to go live with this skill, a self-signed certificate will suffice.
 - In the text box copy **all** the content of *certificate.pem* file we've created [here](#creating-the-certificate) (including the *----BEGIN CERTIFICATE----* and the *-----END CERTIFICATE-----* parts).
-This is the part where we tell the skill interface what is the certificate will be presented by our web server, if this certificate will not be presnted by our web server the request will fail.
+This is the part where we tell the skill interface what is the certificate that will be presented by our web server, if this certificate will not be presnted by our web server the request will fail.
 Click *Save* and *Next*.

 Test tab, this is where we can test our skill.</br>
 Now, we can't test is yet because we have'nt finished it yet, but we need to get our user id for finishing up our skill, so if you don't know it already, this is the fastest way I know how to get it.</br>